Chart Color Schemes

 New Farm features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

 New Farm's dwelling structure, as per the latest Census, consisted of 20.9% houses and 79.1% other dwellings (semi-detached, apartments, 'other' dwellings).
 Brisbane metro had 12.9% houses and 87.2% other dwellings.
-Home ownership in New Farm stood at 24.6%, with mortgaged dwellings at 20.6% and rented ones at 54.9%.
-The median monthly mortgage repayment was $2,276, higher than Brisbane metro's average of $2,000.
+Home ownership in New Farm was at 24.6%, with mortgaged dwellings at 20.6% and rented ones at 54.9%.
+The median monthly mortgage repayment in the area was $2,276, higher than Brisbane metro's average of $2,000.
 Median weekly rent in New Farm was $405, compared to Brisbane metro's $440.
 Nationally, New Farm's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing